 It doesn’t help that injury and surgery can change and delay how deeper core muscles fire.
 Through physical therapy, neuromuscular retraining is a must.

-Exercises that people can try at home include planks and pushups, if you’re able to tolerate them.
-Pilates and yoga can help, when done correctly.
+Exercises that people can try at home include planks and pushups, if you can tolerate them.
+Pilates and yoga can help when done correctly.
 Dynamic stretches such as cat and camel are unloaded spinal mobility exercises.
 And don’t forget a few squats and lunges for leg strength and endurance.

 “The core needs to be able to stabilize in all positions, whether you’re bending down to tie your shoe, pick up your young child, shovel snow or enjoy our champagne powder,” Grinnell said.